lancelet/acceleratehs.github.io/md/get-started/linux.md

 architectures.
 Binary distributions of LLVM are available for Debian and Ubuntu systems at [apt.llvm.org](http://apt.llvm.org), or can be compiled manually from the source releases found [here](http://llvm.org/releases/download.html).
-If compiling from source be sure to build LLVM with shared library support.
+If compiling from source be sure to build LLVM with the `libLLVM` shared library.[^2]

-Example process of installing LLVM-3.8 on Ubuntu-16.04:
+Example process of installing LLVM-4.0 on Ubuntu-16.04:

   1. Retrieve the archive signature:
 ```sh